 With an iPhone, or any smartphone, follow these tenets to get the best photos:

 - Don’t use a flash.
-If you need flash, borrow a friend’s phone and have him or her hold it up with the flashlight, and at an angle.
+If you need a flash, borrow a friend’s phone and have him or her hold it up with the flashlight, and at an angle.

 - Don’t zoom.
 The pixelation will mess up the image quality.
 A better bet is to crop the image in post-processing.

 - Snap as many photos as possible.
 Remember, you’re not paying for film anymore!
-The best photojournalists in the world once used dozens of rolls of exposed film to yield maybe a dozen pics (at most) that actually got printed and published.
+The best photojournalists in the world once used dozens of rolls of exposed film to yield maybe a dozen pics (at most) that got printed and published.

-- Trade in your selfie stick in exchange for making actual human contact with a stranger willing to take your picture for you.
+- Trade-in your selfie stick in exchange for making actual human contact with a stranger willing to take your picture for you.

-It might be worth it to invest in a tripod, if you’re really into taking landscapes and portraits, where precision clarity is important.
+It might be worth it to invest in a tripod if you’re really into taking landscapes and portraits, where precision clarity is important.
 You can find tripods that are easy to pack and can mount just about any smartphone.
 I used to own a tripod but never used it.

 Whenever I came across an amaze-balls shot out in the field, guess where my tripod was.
 Yup.
 Back at home.
 Besides, I’m led to believe the latest and greatest smartphones have improved image stabilization.

-A neat little book that really got me into the science and art behind photography is the National Geographic Photography Field Guide: Secrets to Making Great Pictures.
+A neat little book that got me into the science and art behind photography is the National Geographic Photography Field Guide: Secrets to Making Great Pictures.

 It was a Christmas gift I could not put down that holiday.
 I was engrossed in the wizardry behind the lens of these world-traveling photography pros.